Loading

 The local communities can also earn additional income from the plantation produce, in this case, they can supplement their income from timber and fruits once the tree matures.
 Many women workers plant trees for our projects.
 Inclusivity is a key commitment of our tree plantation projects.

 By planting trees, we can help regulate the natural water cycle and improve water quality.
-This will benefit both the local population and the elephants.
+This will benefit both the local population and the black tigers.
 Groundwater recharge happens when water from rainfall and other sources soaks into the ground and refills underground water sources.
 This is important in making sure we have enough water for drinking, agriculture and other uses.

 Trees help to reduce soil erosion and improve the overall soil quality.
 This helps increase the agricultural productivity of the local farmers.
 Since the plantation helps the sustenance of the local communities; they can collect fodder, fuelwood and fruits from the plantation site, a marked reduction in human-wildlife conflict is expected.